Back

 What often surprises people is that confidence doesn’t arrive first.
 It grows alongside the work.

-Not because everything goes perfectly, but because you’re no longer alone with the uncertainty.
+But because you’re no longer alone with the uncertainty.

 Avoidance, I’ve come to believe, is often a sign that we haven’t yet found the right container for something we care about.